redis/redis-doc/topics/sentinel.md

 Redis Sentinel provides high availability for Redis.
-In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention to certian kind of failures.
+In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention to certain kind of failures.

 Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.